pathminder/pathminder.github.io/_races/duergar.md

 **Adventurers:** Duergars only become adventurers because their unique brand of insanity plagues them with visions and whispers of the peace that others have in their heads.
 Driven by a need to fulfill these visions and quiet the voices within, duergars often seem obsessed with what they are doing.
 While capable companions, many are scared to adventure with duergars, for their tendency to whisper in their sleep and their skin's unusual undulations can be unnerving.

 **A Note On Names:** Duergars abstain from traditional naming conventions, often viewing names as a pointless exercise in a doomed world.
 When young, they are
 ‘child,' and then become ‘woman' and ‘man'.
-Amongst the other races, they often take on a name because their companions ask them to; this name is often matter-of- fact and describes their perceived role in the world.
+Amongst the other races, they often take on a name because their companions ask them to; this name is often matter-of-fact and describes their perceived role in the world.

 **Names:** Hammer, Smith, War, Hunter, Tailor, Shieldbearer, Slayer, Hatemonger.

 ### Psionic Duergar Racial Traits

-- Psionic duergars have -2 Charisma instead of -4 Charisma.
+- Psionic duergars have --2 Charisma instead of --4 Charisma.
 - **Darkvision:** Psionic duergars can see in the dark up to 60 feet.
 This replaces superior darkvision.
-- **Poison Resistance:** Instead of being immune to poison, psionic duergar get a +2 racial bonus on saving throws against poison.
+- **Poison Resistance:** Instead of being immune to poison, psionic duergars get a +2 racial bonus on saving throws against poison.
-- **Duergar Psionics:** Duergars gain the following psi-like abilities: 1/day—expansion and cloud mind.
+- **Duergar Psionics:** Psionic duergars gain the following psi-like abilities: 1/day---*expansion* and *cloud mind*.
 These abilities affect only the duergar and his gear.
-The mani- fester level for these effects is equal to the duergar's level (minimum 3rd).
-The DC for cloud mind is equal to 10 + the power's level + the duergar's Charisma modi- fier.
+The manifester level for these effects is equal to the duergar's level (minimum 3rd).
+The DC for cloud mind is equal to 10 + the power's level + the duergar's Charisma modifier.
 This replaces enlarge person and invisibility.
 - **Naturally Psionic**: Psionic duergars gain the Wild Talent feat as a bonus feat at 1st level.
 If a duergar takes levels in a psionic class, he instead gains the Psionic Talent feat.
 - **Psionic Aptitude:** When a psionic duergar takes a level in a favored class, he can choose to gain an additional power point instead of a hit point or skill point.